elastic/kibana/rfcs/0000_template.md

 # Summary

-Brief explanation of the feature.
+Brief explanation of the feature and short summary of the project goals.

 # Basic example